harveynick/harveynick.github.com/_posts/2011-09-20-mercury-rising.markdown

 _A beautiful, melancholic and very appropriate song.
 Seems like a good place to stop._

-[^n]: For the record: conversation with my coworkers has revealed to me that had I done so, I could simply have told them I was listening to a bit of Queen and this otherwise odd behaviour would have become at least marginally understandable.
+[^1]: For the record: conversation with my coworkers has revealed to me that had I done so, I could simply have told them I was listening to a bit of Queen and this otherwise odd behaviour would have become at least marginally understandable.

-[^n]: Yes, the first one.
+[^2]: Yes, the first one.
 It has a wonderful lightness of touch and flow, which, though it doesn't excuse the film's complete lack of a third act, does make it very dear to me.